Skip to Main Content

 • Your password must be "strong" or the system will not accept it

-• Once you are logged into an EBSCOhost database, you will see a small yellow icon that reads "My"
+• Once you are logged into an EBSCOhost database, you will see "MyEBSCO" in the top right corner.

 Save item records in your folder.